xiilei/cronweb/README.md

 # cronweb -- linux crontab monitor
-It do not run tasks,monitor only
+It do not run tasks,only monitor